GenAI in Learning and Teaching

 SCU is taking a “first principles approach” in recognising that GenAI software is not inherently good or bad and is a tool that can be used constructively to enhance students' and staff's efficiencies in the way they learn and teach.
 The approach to the use of GenAI tools at SCU is based around the following:

-Find out more
+- Find out more from CTL Knowledge base

-For students, the SCU Library Guide on GenAI is a helpful resource.
+- For students, the SCU Library Guide on GenAI is a helpful resource.

-The GenAI Tool Use Descriptors for staff and students is a collaboratively developed resource aimed at providing clarity around the appropriate use of Generative Artificial Intelligence (GenAI) tools in academic assessments.
+The GenAI Tool Use Descriptors Guide for staff and students is a collaboratively developed resource aimed at providing clarity around the appropriate use of Generative Artificial Intelligence (GenAI) tools in academic assessments.
 This set of descriptors outlines the varying levels of permissible GenAI use, ranging from full integration to restricted or no use, ensuring that students understand the expectations of use for assessments and maintain academic integrity.
-Additionally, an infographic has been designed to make the guidelines more accessible and easy to understand.

 The descriptors guide students on the specific contexts in which GenAI tools, such as Grammarly or ChatGPT, may be used, while also clarifying what constitutes academic misconduct.
-There are five distinct categories of GenAI use, from full use throughout an assessment to complete restriction, depending on the nature of the task and information provided in the unit by the UA.
+There are three distinct categories of GenAI use, from full use throughout an assessment to complete restriction, depending on the nature of the task and information provided in the unit by the UA.
 Students must be able to demonstrate adherence to these guidelines, particularly when GenAI tools are permitted.

 This resource is valuable for both students and staff, with staff receiving complementary guidelines to aid in teaching and supporting students in the appropriate application of GenAI technologies.
 It helps foster a clear, shared understanding of how to ethically and effectively use these emerging technologies in an academic setting.